Agentic Smart Contracts

 Vitalik's original whitepaper described general-purpose, trust-minimized programs powerful enough to host DAOs and programmable finance.
 Full state replication makes that vision practically out of reach for most non-trivial applications.
 Agentic smart contracts unlock it without requiring Ethereum to hard fork.

-The architectural shift: verify, do not replicate
+The shift: verify, don’t replicate

 Ethereum-style consensus